 Ajanta’s caves fall into two groups.
 The early group belongs to the more austere Hinayana phase of Buddhism (2nd century BC), during which the Buddha was not represented in human form but only by symbols such as the Wheel of Law or a Bodhi tree.
-The second group dates from the Mahayana period (5th century AD), carved out during the rule of the Vakataka dynasty when artistic expression was more exuberant.
-The caves were inhabited by monks, artists, and craftsmen, who used them as varshvatikas or monsoon shrines.
+The second group dates from the Mahayana period (5th century AD), carved out during the rule of the Vakataka dynasty when the artistic expression was more exuberant.
+The caves were inhabited by monks, artists, and artisans, who used them as varshvatikas or monsoon shrines.
 Magnificent, detailed compositions, the murals include depictions of court scenes, princes, and musicians, and offer fascinating glimpses of daily life in the 5th century.
 The colours, derived from plants and minerals, are in rich shades of ochre, lime, black, green and lapis lazuli.

-After lunch, return to Aurangabad to explore its highlights, including the city’s most famous monument, the Bibi ka Maqbara.
+After lunch, return to Aurangabad to explore its highlights, including the city’s most famous monument – the Bibi ka Maqbara.